JPranav795/Pranav_Pranav_Final.Integrated.Project/README.md

 ## Description

 The Dr. Nut Website is designed to showcase "Dr. Nut," a defunct softdrink brand that revolves around the city of New Orleans-themed concept.
-The site has three functional pages:
+The site has three functional pages (These all pages work on mobile, tablet and desktop sizes):
 - **Home**: Welcomes visitors with an overview of Dr. Nut.
 - **About**: Shares the backstory or mission of Dr. Nut and also tells about the team members behind the brand.
 - **Contact**: Provides a form for users to send messages (with the use of JS).